lightninglabs/pool/docs/account_recovery.md

 In this section, we'll cover the possible ways of recovering the funds within a Pool account upon data corruption/loss.
-Account funds are locked to a 2-of-2 multi-sig output of the account owner and the Pool auctioneer until the account's expiration has been met, giving the account owner full control of the funds.
+Account funds are locked to a 2-of-2 multi-sig output of the account owner and the Pool auctioneer until the account's expiration has been met, giving the account owner the security that funds will not be spend without the owner's consent.
 This expiration is included in the account output script, so it must be known in order to spend the account funds.
-There are two possible ways to recover an account's funds after data corruption/loss: one that requires the Pool auctioneer's cooperation, which is the only method currently supported, and one without, which will require storage of an additional data blob similar to the Static Channel Backups present within `lnd`.
+There are two possible ways to recover an account's funds after data corruption/loss:

+- With Pool auctioneer's cooperation: which is the only method currently supported.
+- Without Pool auctioneer's cooperation: which will require storage of an additional data blob similar to the Static Channel Backups present within `lnd`.

 An auctioneer-assisted account recovery intent can be issued through the `pool accounts recover` command or the `RecoverAccounts` RPC.

 ```text
 $ pool accounts recover -h